PowerJoe/KQL/README.md

 # 🛡️ KQL Detection Rules

-> A curated collection of KQL detection and hunting rules for Microsoft Sentinel and Microsoft Defender XDR — built from real-world incidents, threat intelligence, and hands-on SOC experience.
+> A curated collection of KQL detection and hunting rules for Microsoft Sentinel and Microsoft Defender XDR, built from real-world incidents, threat intelligence, and hands-on SOC experience.

 ---